 Browse datasets here

 About: Voter registration requires a login to view or search.
-Many states also require this information not be used for commercial purposes.
+Many states prohibit this information from being used for commercial purposes.
+Also, states release different information.
+Run a test search to familiarize yourself with a given state's data.

 Browse datasets here